astroandes/tololo-lya-fit/paper/referee.md

 greatly improve the quality of the paper.

-In this new version the most important change is in the discussion of our results (which remain unchanged).
+In this new version the most important change is in the discussion of our results.
 We now discard the possible influence of a supermassive black hole and favor instead a picture where Tololo1244-277 has similar structural characteristics as observed dwarf ellipticals.

-This opens up instead the puzzle as to why an isolated star-forming compact dwarf galaxy could have similar structura characteristics as a quiescent red dwarf galaxy found only in galaxy clusters.
+This opens up instead the puzzle as to why an isolated star-forming compact dwarf galaxy could have similar structural characteristics as a quiescent red dwarf galaxy found only in galaxy clusters.
 This potential evolutionary link still depends on observational confirmation of the velocity dispersion in Tololo124-277.

-A new test using random forets classifiers (as a new Appendix) allowed us to improve our discussion about the limitations of our method.
+A new test using random forest classifiers (as a new Appendix) allowed us to improve our discussion about the limitations of our method.
 We have also included an explicit plot on the integrated  mass profile for dark matter halos consistent with Tololo's constraints.